hauselin/hausekeep/README.md

 [![DOI](https://zenodo.org/badge/168783741.svg)](https://zenodo.org/badge/latestdoi/168783741)

-Functions to make it easier to analyse and summarise data and results in R.
+Functions to make it easier to analyse and summarise data and results in R. For documentation, see <https://hauselin.github.io/hausekeep/>

 Installation
 ------------